Reception - Czechia

 Modalities of provisionApplicants are provided with cash only.

-Officials from the Refugee Facilities Administration assess vulnerability based on identification indicators, such as the applicant’s personal data and medical history.
-The Refugee Facilities Administration, in cooperation with officials from the Ministry of the Interior, determine the applicant’s vulnerability and adopt reception conditions and asylum procedures accordingly.
-The Refugee Facilities Administration identifies the specific needs of each applicant, particularly those from vulnerable groups, and works with each individually.
 Staff in accommodation centres are legally obliged to identify and address any special reception needs.
 These individual special needs are assessed by trained staff in each case.
-For applicants who are considered vulnerable, the operator shall further assess whether the applicant has any special needs, identify the nature of these needs, and ensure that such needs are taken into account during the applicant’s stay in the asylum facility.
+For applicants who are considered to be vulnerable, the operator further assesses whether the applicant has any special needs, identifies the nature of these needs and ensures that they are taken into account during the applicant’s stay in the asylum facility.

 Modalities of information provision on benefits and obligations related to reception conditions

-For applicants for international protection, the Ministry of the Interior has prepared a leaflet with information on the procedure for granting international protection and life in Czechia.
+For applicants for international protection, the Ministry of the Interior prepared a leaflet with information on the procedure for granting international protection and life in Czechia.
 The publication is available in Czech, English, Arabic, Ukrainian, Russian and French.
 Written information on rights and obligations is offered in approximately 30 languages.

-The applicant is further provided with information on how to gain access to accommodation and other material reception conditions immediately after his/her arrival to the asylum facility.
-The first information about the legal status of the person is given to the person at the time of arrival to border crossing point.
-Further information about reception conditions is provided after his/her arrival to the relevant asylum facility.
-Information is available on the websites of the Department for Asylum and Migration Policy, the Refugee Facilities Administration (SUZ), and the Centres for Support of Integration of Foreigners (CPIC).Information is also provided by NGOs, e.g. the Organisation for Aid to Refugees (OPU).
+The applicant is provided with information on how to access accommodation and other material reception conditions immediately after arrival to the asylum facility.
+Information on the legal status of the person is given at the time arriving at a border-crossing point.
+More information on reception conditions is provided after arrival to the asylum facility.
+Information is available on the websites of the Department for Asylum and Migration Policy, the Refugee Facilities Administration (SUZ) and the Centres for Support of Integration of Foreigners (CPIC).
+Information is also provided by NGOs, e.g. the Organisation for Aid to Refugees (OPU).

 Provision of legal assistance on the reception conditions availableThe general administrative procedures are applied (Act on Administrative Procedure and Administrative Court Procedure Act).
 There is a possibility to lodge a legal complaint with a court through a free of charge legal counselling provided by private counselling firm and NGOs or Caritas (Consortium of Migrants Assisting Organizations, Diocesan Caritas Hradec Králové).